|

 106.

-107. This marked the first, and only time, in Adolf
+107. This marked the only time in Adolf

 Hitler's life that he had nothing